vic-cheung/cv/index.md

 __Engineer__,
 *Cloud-enabled Data Logger for Pectus Carinatum & Excavatum*
 <br> Developed a wireless datalogging platform for clinical study of two novel chest bracing systems--a compressive brace for treating pectus carinatum and a magnetic brace for pectus excavatum.
 Used in clinical studies conducted in Buenos Ares, Argentina and at UCSF.

+`2012-2014`
+__Engineer__,
+*Wound Dressing for Decubitus Ulcer Monitoring*
+<br> Developed fabric-based pressure sensitive wound dressing for monitoring development of pressure ulcers, which streams data wirelessly to an android tablet.

 ## Publications